asterized/asterized.github.io/_posts/2025-01-07-big-o-notation.markdown

 Another thing to note here is that big Theta notation here has the tightest bounds of the two, requiring $$f(n)$$ to grow the same rate $$g(n)$$.

-## Big O in computer science
-In mathematics, big O (and Theta and Omega) are used to define the asymptotic complexity of a function, or how fast it grows.
-Within computer science and analysis of algorithms, its often used to analyze how the running time of an algorithm grows as the input **size** grows.
-A common misconception is that the indeterminate is the value.
-As an example, consider this algorithm:

-{% highlight python %}
-def multiply(a: int, b: int):
-    out = 0
-    for i in range(b):
-        out += a
-    return out
-{% endhighlight %}

-At first glance, ignoring the additional complexity from the addition and resizing from the bigint logic, the running time seems to grow linearly as $$b$$ grows, or $$T(n) = O(n)$$.
-However, in analysis of algorithms, the indeterminate represents the size, not the value.
-Usually, the size is defined in the size in bits of the input, $$n = log_2(b)$$, therefore the time complexity is $$T(n) = O(2^n)$$.

 Another thing to note is that although it determines the asymptotic complexity of an algorithm, a "better" asymptotic complexity does not necessarily mean an increase in speed.
 Asymptotically optimal algorithms exist that are practically unlikely to be used, called [galactic algorithms](https://en.wikipedia.org/wiki/Galactic_algorithm).

 ## Conclusion